- 1 Introduction to Reverse Osmosis Filtration

 Don’t worry if you don’t have a full understanding about reverse osmosis water filters yet.
 We’ll explain things in a way that will clarify the different steps in this process so that as consider the best option for you and your family, it won’t feel so overwhelming!

-One of the things consumers seem to agree with over and over is that reverse osmosis filters are not difficult to install or maintain.
+One of the things consumers seem to agree with over and over is that on the whole, these units are not difficult to install or maintain.
 Yes, you do need to switch out filters once in a while, but this is the case with nearly any type of unit.

-As you begin reviewing the best reverse osmosis system option for your own needs, please remember that the best starting place is to ensure that what you are trying to get rid of in your water can be removed to begin with.
+As you begin reviewing the option for your own needs, please remember that the best starting place is to ensure that what you are trying to get rid of in your water can be removed to begin with.

 Since you probably want to have a look at some systems right away, let’s jump in.

-There's lots more reading about RO systems further on down this page below these initial previews!
+There’s lots more reading about each individual product further on down this page below these initial previews!

 Filtration: 5 Stages (Including UV)